 What is the purpose of the CPD Requirement?

 Continuing professional development (CPD) is defined as the maintenance and enhancement of a lawyer's or paralegal's professional knowledge, skills, attitudes and professionalism throughout the individual's career.
 It is a positive tool that benefits lawyers and paralegals and is an essential component of the commitment they make to the public to practise law or provide legal services competently and ethically.
 The Law Society has an important role to play in supporting the efforts of lawyers and paralegals to maintain and enhance that competence.
 It also has a duty to ensure that all persons who practise law or provide legal services in Ontario meet standards of learning, professional competence and professional conduct that are appropriate for the legal services they provide.

-The CPD requirement recognizes a range of Eligible Educational Activities [PDF], including attendance at CPD programs delivered in a variety of formats.
+The CPD Requirement recognizes a range of Eligible Educational Activities, including attendance at CPD programs delivered in a variety of formats.
 CPD programs are formal, instruction-based sessions and may be offered by organizations such as education providers, law associations, law firms, government associations and industry groups.
-As of April 26, 2012, lawyers and paralegals may claim the following types of participation in CPD programs toward the CPD requirement:
+As of May 30, 2013, lawyers and paralegals may claim the following types of participation in CPD programs toward the CPD Requirement: